altid/irc/README.md

 	...
 ```

-Upon connection, it will attempt to join any channels listed in the INI
+Upon connection, it will attempt to join any channels listed in config
 It will result in a structure similar to this.

 ```